Lightning Talk + Poster ESA-SRB-ANZOS 2025 in conjunction with ENSA

 Conclusions

 Constraining study eligibility to those that assayed testosterone using mass spectrometry facilitated analyses of high-quality datasets, using multivariable non-linear models.
-Lower SHBG is a biomarker for reduced risk of incident dementia in men, warranting further studies to explore potential mechanisms.
+Lower T is a potential biomarker for higher risk, and lower SHBG a potential biomarker for reduced risk of incident dementia in men, warranting further studies to explore potential mechanisms.